awsdocs/iam-user-guide/doc_source/id_credentials_access-keys.md

 1. In the navigation pane, choose **Users**\.

-1. Choose the name of the intended user, and then choose the **Security Credentials** tab\.
+1. Choose the name of the intended user, and then choose the **Security credentials** tab\.
 The user's access keys and the status of each key is displayed\.
 **Note**
 Only the user's access key ID is visible\.
 The secret access key can only be retrieved when the key is created\.